How to keep cycling through the winter

 Take a break

-As we all lead busy lives these days, thankfully, a lot of research has now been carried out and riding endless miles at a low intensity doesn’t have to be the answer.
-It has been found that doing shorter sessions with a medium hard effort can be just as effective, if not more so.
-These sessions can de done outside on the road, or indoors on a Turbo trainer.
+However, a lot of research has been carried out, and riding endless miles at low intensity doesn’t have to be the answer.
+It has been found that doing shorter sessions with a medium-hard effort can be just as effective, if not more so.
+These sessions can de done outside on the road, or indoors on a turbo trainer.

-If venturing out, be sure to wear the appropriate clothing for the conditions, and carry some food.
-Even though it may be cold your body will still sweat, so make sure you drink enough fluids, despite maybe not feeling like doing so.
+If venturing out, be sure to wear the appropriate clothing for the conditions and carry some food.
+Even though it may be cold, you will still sweat, so make sure you drink plenty of fluids, even if you don’t feel thirsty.